ashxi/project-kilo/CONTRIBUTING.md

 Spell correctly, and please try to commit in any type of English.
 Capitalize first, and end properly.
 ## JSDoc, JSDoc, JSDoc!
 If you make more functions, especially in the Brew API, be sure to JSDoc what you add!
 [Here's documentation.](https://jsdoc.app/)
 Also, please just document your code anyways.
-We're starting a project to document all the current code, and new contributors can feel free to start documenting code.